 I am always interested in talking to highly-motivated potential graduate students.
 Check out the Math Science Education Ph.D. program at MTSU or the M.S. in Biology for more information.
 You can view current and previous members of our research group here.

-To learn more about the College of Basic and Applied Sciences and The Department of Biology you can check out these videos.
+Click here to learn more about the College of Basic and Applied Sciences and The Department of Biology at MTSU.